-The primary choice of every adventure lover, Annapurna Base Camp Trek!
+The primary choice of every adventure lover, Annapurna Base Camp Trek (ABC)!

 Moderate in nature, Annapurna Base Camp Trek is a classic trek surrounded by magnificent Himalayan ranges which includes the Annapurna range, and the undisputedly famous Fishtail (Machhapuchhre).
 The soaring peaks is between the fascinating range of 7000-8000 meters.

 A complete worthwhile and happy journey, Annapurna Base Camp Trekking is better if combined with Ghorepani Poon Hill Trek.

 The trek commences from Pokhara valley, a gorgeous touristic spot fully surrounded with serene Annapurnas.
 The trail takes you through forests and fascinating traditional villages of Ghandruk and Chhomrong Gurung village.
 Crossing the Modi Khola, the trek passes through the rhododendron trees, oaks, and bamboo.

 Within the route, there is a large and hanging rock area, known as Hinku Cave.
 This can be a good exploration.
 There is thin settlement where you encounter the gorge narrowed to be only a few hundred meters wide.

 Moreover, the view of steep snow-clad ridges of Hiunchuli on the left and the gorgeous Machhapuchhre on the right will be surely amazing.
 Other snow capped mountains to witness are Himchuli, Annapurna South, Barahi Shikhar, Annapurna I, Tent Peak, Singachuli, Glacier Dom, Gangapurna, Annapurna III, and Machhapuchhre.

 The perpetual Gurung town and the passage to the ultimate vantage point warmed up by down territories with magnificent mountain views.
 The trail includes the country farms and fields, landscapes, and sometimes icy masses.